rubys/bootstrap/bylaws.md

 ### Section 2.8 Participation
-Participation in the Technical Steering Committee (as described in Section 5.4(b) below) and development projects sponsored by the Foundation shall not be limited to Members, but may be subject to such operating procedures and terms of participation and other rules as may from time to time be approved by the Board.
+Participation in the Technical Steering Committee (as described in Section 5.4(b) below) and development projects sponsored by the $FOUNDATION shall not be limited to Members, but may be subject to such operating procedures and terms of participation and other rules as may from time to time be approved by the Board.

 ### Section 2.9 Subsidiaries, Etc.
-- a) Only the legal entity that has been accepted as a Member of the Foundation and its Subsidiaries (as defined below) shall be entitled to enjoy the rights and privileges of such Member’s Membership; provided, however, that such Member and its Subsidiaries shall be treated together as a single Member except as otherwise provided in Section 2.9(b) below.
+- a) Only the legal entity that has been accepted as a Member of the $FOUNDATION and its Subsidiaries (as defined below) shall be entitled to enjoy the rights and privileges of such Member’s Membership; provided, however, that such Member and its Subsidiaries shall be treated together as a single Member except as otherwise provided in Section 2.9(b) below.
 For